Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 It’s imperative to forecast online sales separately from store-based demand.
 By forecasting online demand separately, DIY retailers can accurately capture the unique demand patterns of online sales and the impact of, for example, promotions prominently featured online.
 In addition, the ability to predict the volume and timing of online orders enables planning for the right capacity and workforce in picking and dispatching customer orders.

-A best-in-class system will automate much of this work, relieving the burden on your planners, who otherwise would have to manually manage multiple channels, suppliers, and delivery patterns.
+A best-in-class system will automate much of this work, relieving the burden on your planners, who otherwise would have to manage multiple channels, suppliers, and delivery patterns manually.
 A highly transparent, automated system gives DIY retail planners confidence that the right amount of inventory will be sent to all channels at the right time.
 By increasing forecast accuracy by channel, your company can improve online and in-store operations, customer experience across all channels, and profitability for the overall business.

+In a dynamic business like home improvement retail, there is always a risk that forecasts based on how things used to be will fail to accurately capture how things are now or how they will be in the future.
+No demand planning solution can completely escape forecasting errors, no matter how advanced.
 That’s why it’s so important that the experts on your demand planning team are able to fully understand forecast errors.
 If your system provides transparency into how it forms the forecast, your retail experts can quickly understand and correct any errors they see in it.

 Too many DIY retailers today still rely on their store associates to keep track of availability and demand for thousands of SKUs and manually place orders to keep shelves adequately stocked.
 This approach is extremely time-consuming, and one of the great benefits of centralizing and automating the process is that it frees your store personnel to focus on delivering high-quality customer service.